 In addition to scholarships, many other types of Financial Aid are available to CSU Dominguez Hills students including grants, loans, and the work-study program.
 Scroll down to read more or click on the link below to get more information about a specific program.

 Have more questions?
 Contact us so we can help you figure out what you're eligible for and what works best for you.

 Pursuant to federal regulations, effective with the 2012-2013 Award Year, a student's eligibility to receive a Federal Pell Grant will be 12 semesters (or its equivalent).
-This equates to a 6-year limit to receive Federal Pell Grant funds for undergraduate and teaching credential candidates.
+This equates to a 6-year limit to receive Federal Pell Grant funds for undergraduate and first time teaching credential candidates.
 For Teaching Credential program candidates any Pell Grant funds used as an undergraduate student "count" toward their potential grant eligibility as a Credential student.